joj-macho/joj-macho.github.io/tutorials/python/python-definitions-and-concepts.md

 {% highlight python %}
 # This is a single-line comment
-x = 42  # Assigns the value 42 to variable x
+x = 42  # This is an end-of-line comment
 {% endhighlight %}

 ### Multi-Line Comments